Delenn

 Delenn is a fictional lead character in the universe of the science fiction television series Babylon 5.
-She was originally Minbari, but from season 2 onwards, became a Minbari/human hybrid.
+She is originally Minbari, but from season 2 onwards, becomes a Minbari/human hybrid.
 She was played by Mira Furlan.

 Role in Babylon 5

 Character arc

 When first appearing as the Minbari ambassador to Babylon 5, Delenn initially hides her status of being Satai, one of the nine members of the Grey Council, the ruling body of the Minbari Federation.
 At the start of the 2nd season, Delenn uses a special artifact to transform into a half-human, half-Minbari hybrid - initially treated with suspicion by humans and Minbari alike.
 She is excluded from the Grey Council as a consequence.
 Delenn was instrumental in also getting Sinclair to be stationed as the first Earth ambassador to Minbar, since unbeknownst to Sinclair initially, they chose him because he was the first human the Grey Council had any direct contact with during the Battle of the Line.

 In season 3, Delenn and John Sheridan fall in love, which drives a further wedge between the Minbari religious and warrior castes, who soon break a thousand years of cooperation and begin a civil war against one another.
 After Sheridan and Babylon 5 break away from Earth, it is Delenn who rescues the station with a fleet of Minbari ships, but at the cost of destroying the symbolic circle of the Grey Council.
 The religious and worker castes side with Babylon 5 and the Army of Light.
 Without the Grey Council keeping order, the divisions in Minbari society become so strong that civil war soon breaks out.
 It is later learned that Delenn herself is descended from Valen.
 Delenn is the "One who is," representing both halves of the Minbari and human race merged, more literally merging in the marriage of Delenn and Sheridan.
 Together they become war leaders, with Delenn managing to bind together diverse planets and races into a great alliance.
 Sheridan was the "warrior", while she was the "spirit".
 This alliance ends the great war between the Shadow and Vorlon races, and ushers in the Third age for Mankind - a great time of growth and change.